AkindeleRoqeeb/My-website/README.md

 It a personal webpage.
-You can als edit it for personal
+You can also edit it for personal
 Use if needed.